Hill Democrats – and even some Republicans – plot an exit for Noem

 “Taxpayer dollars are being weaponized by the Trump administration to kill American citizens, brutalize communities and violently target law-abiding immigrant families.
 The country is disgusted by what the Department of Homeland Security has done,” they charged in the scathing statement that painted the pair of recent deaths in Minnesota as an immoral “killing spree.”

 Leaders’ thinking changed Saturday night, when federal law enforcement officials fatally shot a second US citizen in Minneapolis in the same month.
-Democrats now sense a unique opening against Noem, with dozens of Republicans visibly uneasy about the White House’s recent ICE operations and some top chairmen hauling in Trump’s immigration enforcement officials for hearings in the coming weeks.
+Democrats now sense a unique opening against Noem, with top chairmen hauling in Trump’s immigration enforcement officials in the coming weeks, some Republicans voicing concern about the secretary and dozens more visibly uneasy about the White House’s recent ICE operations.

+Tillis on Tuesday accused Noem of taking the administration “into the ground on an issue that we should own,” while Murkowski said she has a “lack of confidence in” the secretary.
+The comments swiftly drew Trump’s ire.
+“Well, they’re both losers. … They’re terrible senators.
+One is gone and the other should be gone,” the president told an ABC News reporter.

 Inside the White House, multiple sources said that Noem’s job was not at risk, even though some administration officials were left deeply frustrated this weekend over how Noem — as well as top Border Patrol official Gregory Bovino — handled the fallout from the fatal shooting.